 Search CISA’s online guide to local farms, food, and more!Find Local Food

 Since 1993, CISA has been working to strengthen farms by engaging the community to build the local food economy.

 CISA’s Local Hero campaign is the longest running “buy local” program in the country, and it has grown into a comprehensive public awareness and marketing effort with 400 local business members.
 Farmers, specialty food producers, retailers, and wholesale buyers, find out how what membership in Local Hero program can do for your business!

-From starting a new farm to marketing and expanding an existing one, CISA offers a wide range of technical assistance to farmers and other CISA members: workshops, consulting, downloadable information sheets, and more.
+From starting a new farm to marketing and expanding an existing one, CISA offers a wide range of assistance to farmers and other Local Hero members: workshops, one-on-one consulting, online resources, and more.

 CISA created this fund in 2011, in partnership with Whole Foods Market and Equity Trust, in response to the damage suffered by farms in western Massachusetts due to Hurricane Irene.
 The Emergency Farm Fund offers zero-interest loans to assist farmers and farm businesses struggling to meet their immediate needs in the aftermath of severe weather events and other emergencies.